How To: Ancient Underwear

-Our evidence for ancient costume comes from the interpretation of statues, stone relief carvings, frescoes, mosaics and many other forms of imagery.
+Surviving examples of later underwear are useful for recreating these garments, but our evidence for more ancient costume is somewhat limited to the interpretation of statues, stone relief carvings, frescoes, mosaics and many other forms of imagery.
 From these sources it is nigh impossible to know whether underwear was typically worn by our forebears.
 We can deduce that, perhaps, in hotter climates, such as Egypt and around the Mediterranean, underwear was forsaken to keep cool.
-Now we are all for “authenticity”, but in a school or at a public event “going commando” might not be the wisest choice [1].
+Tastes Of History is all for “authenticity”, but “going commando” [1] in a school or at a public event might not be the wisest choice.
 So, if one wanted to create the most authentic look without breaking the law, what might you wear?

 It is uncertain whether ancient underwear was a tailored garment or a more straightforward loincloth, also known as a breechcloth or breechclout.
 Regardless, throughout human history most societies, to one degree or another, have disapproved of genital nakedness [2].
 Loincloths, therefore, have been an essential piece of men’s clothing for a long time.
 Essentially, a loincloth is a piece of material, bark-bast, leather, or cloth passed between the legs to cover the genitals, but not necessarily the buttocks.
 Despite its simple functionality, loincloths come in many different forms.
 Even today they remain one of the simplest forms of dress, and in some cases the only garment worn in societies where no other clothing is either needed or wanted.